Arcahub/kube-install-tuto/src/understanding/static-pods.md

 kube-scheduler.yaml
 ```

-You can check that those files match the pods that are running in the `kube-system` namespace :
+You can check that these files match the pods that are running in the `kube-system` namespace :

 ```bash
 kubectl get pods --namespace=kube-system